NoroffFEU/development-platforms/astro-case-study.md

 They both offer unique methods and features.
 Astro prioritises performance and simplicity, while Next.js prioritise powerful features.
 Astro would probably be the best option for static content-based websites, while Next.js would be better for more dynamic and interactive websites.

 ## Summary

+Astro is an all-in-one framework designed for speed and performance.
+This is done by using island architecture, Astro Islands, to render static content while implementing dynamic behaviour.
+No client-side JavaScript is loaded and components needing JavaScript are only loaded when needed.

+The framework was designed with content-based websites in mind, in contrast to most modern frameworks which are designed for web applications.
+This makes Astro an ideal framework for building portfolios, blogs, documentation websites and even e-commerce.
+For more interactive web applications like networks, portals and dashboard Astro might not be the most appropriate framework, whereas an application-focused framework like Next.js would be better suited.

+Astro strives to be accessible and easy to use.
+This is done by giving the developer flexibility to choose their favourite frontend framework to work with and the ability to combine different ones in the same project.
+Astro’s own built-in language was also created to be simple and easy to learn.
+Astro includes everything you need to build a website, and you can also extend Astro with a large number of different integrations.